This post may contain affiliate links.

 There’s not much to it.
 It’s a sign and a luggage trolley made to look as though it’s passing into the station wall, just as it does in The Philosopher’s Stone.
 What more could it be?

-I’ve heard that the attraction used to be inside the station, on the platform, but they’ve moved it outside to reduce congestion, you can see where a new brick panel has been added to house it.
+I’ve heard that the attraction used to be inside the station, on the platform, but they’ve moved it outside to reduce congestion, you can see where a new brick wall panel has been added to house it.

-Basically it’s a photo opportunity, a fun one.
+Basically, it’s a photo opportunity, a fun one.

 Yes, this shop is expensive, Harry Potter merchandise is expensive everywhere, I still think it’s cool and so did the kids.
 The shop is small, nothing compared to the huge shop at Warner Bros or the Potter stores in Florida, but it’s fun.

 There were 3 people in the line in front of us.
-I’d read horror stories of hour long waits and expected the worst, to find nothing.
+I’d read horror stories of hour-long waits and expected the worst, to find nothing.

 London is a very different place during the long summer school holidays, you’ll notice that everywhere, even on the streets.
 I wouldn’t even think of trying to visit 9 3/4 then.

 There is an official photographer with an assistant distributing Hogwarts scarves and helping them look wind-blown for your shot, but there is no up-front charge and everyone is free to take their own photos.

-Where to Find 9 3/4
+Where to Find Platform 9 3/4

-Platform nine and three quarters, the sign, trolley and shop, is inside the King’s Cross Station building, under-cover near the other shops and food outlets.
+Platform nine and three quarters, the sign, trolley, and shop, is inside the King’s Cross Station building, under-cover near the other shops and food outlets.
 If you go through the station turnstiles, you’ve gone too far.
 Ask if you can’t find it, the staff will help you out.